 - First and foremost, TAKE THIS SERIOUSLY.
 Our actions now have the potential to impact hundreds of thousands of people.

 - Review available resources from applicable Federal, State, and Local agencies.
-The White House has released a report highlighting guidelines for Americans through April 30th.
+The White House has released a report highlighting guidelines for Americans.
 In addition, the Erie County Health Department has created a wonderful resource for ways you can help reduce the spread.

 - Practice social distancing.